OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 ---
-title: Create better add-ins for Word 2013 with Office Open XML
+title: Create better add-ins for Word with Office Open XML
-description: Overview of how to improve your Word 2013 add-in with Office Open XML. ms.date: 02/14/2022 ms.localizationpriority: medium
+description: Overview of how to improve your Word add-in with Office Open XML. ms.date: 02/15/2022 ms.localizationpriority: medium
 ---

-# Create better add-ins for Word 2013 with Office Open XML
+# Create better add-ins for Word with Office Open XML

 **Provided by:** Stephanie Krieger, Microsoft Corporation | Juan Balmori Labra, Microsoft Corporation

 If you're building Office Add-ins to run in Word, you might already know that the Office JavaScript API (Office.js) offers several formats for reading and writing document content.
 These are called coercion types, and they include plain text, tables, HTML, and Office Open XML.

 So what are your options when you need to add rich content to a document, such as images, formatted tables, charts, or even just formatted text?
-For Word 2016 and later, you can use APIs available through the [WordApi requirement sets](../reference/requirement-sets/word-api-requirement-sets.md).
+Start with the APIs available through the [WordApi requirement sets](../reference/requirement-sets/word-api-requirement-sets.md) to see if they provide what you need.
 For an example, see the [Insert formatted text](https://github.com/OfficeDev/office-js-snippets/blob/prod/samples/word/25-paragraph/insert-formatted-text.yaml) code snippet in [Script lab](https://appsource.microsoft.com/product/office/wa104380862) on Word.

-If APIs are not yet available or you're targeting Word 2013, you can use HTML for inserting some types of rich content, such as pictures.
+If APIs are not yet available, you can use HTML for inserting some types of rich content, such as pictures.
 Depending on your scenario, there can be drawbacks to HTML coercion, such as limitations in the formatting and positioning options available to your content.

 Because Office Open XML is the language in which Word documents (such as .docx and .dotx) are written, you can insert virtually any type of content that a user can add to a Word document, with virtually any type of formatting the user can apply.
 Determining the Office Open XML markup you need to get it done is easier than you might think.